MooersLab/jupyterlabcctbxsnips/README.md

 Run `jupyter serverextension enable --py jupyterlab --user` to solve this problem.

 The extension `jupyterlab-snippets-multimenus` is not compatible with JuptyerLab version 3.0.0.
-The JuptyerLab version 2.2.0 has to be installed instead.
+The JupyterLab version 2.2.0 has to be installed instead.

 If trouble emerges, try another approach.
 To remove a broken conda env, enter `conda env remove --name <env name>`.